ArduPilot/ardupilot_wiki/common/source/docs/common-mavlink-mission-command-messages-mav_cmd.rst

 Copter
 ~~~~~~

-The copter will land at it's current location or proceed at current altitude to the lat/lon
+The copter will land at its current location or proceed at current altitude to the lat/lon
 coordinates provided (if non-zero) and land.
 This is the mission equivalent of
 the :ref:`LAND flight mode <copter:land-mode>`.